clumsythief/CatOrNot/README.md

 ## Tests

 The correctness of the project is controlled by a set of testing tools developed by our team.
-You can get acquainted with the available tools by going to the **tests** subfolder
+You can get acquainted with the available tools by going to the **tests** subfolder.